dylanbegin/terraform-core/README.md

 # terraform-core

-Adguard, Vault, and Swarm VM deployment using terraform.
+Adguard and Vault VM deployment using terraform.